jjdean321/pub/_pages/about.md

 *IEEE International Conference on Communications Workshops (ICC 2019)*

 # 📖 Educations
-- *2020.08 - Presen*, Ph.D. student, The Chinese University of Hong Kong
+- *2020.08 - Present*, Ph.D. student, The Chinese University of Hong Kong
 Information System at the Department of SEEM
 Supervisor: Prof. Xunying Liu